-To supplement this evidence, we also borrow from the approach of Shah et al. (2018) to test whether treatment changes the cognitive mindset of workers.
-As described in Section 2, we show workers a picture of a low-income individual with negative affect, and ask them to come up with possible reasons why the person may be feeling this way (Appendix Figure A.1).
-In response to this open-ended question, among the control group, almost all workers (92%) list financial worries as a possible reason for negative affect, but fewer (33%) list any other sort of reason.
+mindset of workers.
+As described in Section II, we show workers a picture of a low-income individual with negative affect, and ask them to come up with possible reasons the person may be feeling this way (Online Appendix Figure A.1).
+In response, among the control group, almost all workers (92%) list financial worries as a possible reason for negative affect, and fewer (33%) list any other sort of reason.
 We examine whether the person's frame of mind allows them to contemplate any other potential reason outside of financial worries for negative affect.
-Consistent with our hypothesis, workers who receive the interim payment are 10 percentage points (31%) more likely to come up with reasons for negative affect other than financial worries (Appendix Table A.3 Cols.
-1-2, p<0.05).
-Similarly, they are 9 percentage points (66%) more likely to come up with reasons that are more generally distinct from income or being poor, such as
+Consistent with our hypothesis, workers who receive the interim payment are 10 percentage points (31%) more likely to come up with reasons for negative affect other than financial worries (Online Appendix Table A.3, columns (1) and (2), p < .05).
+Similarly, they are 9 percentage points (66%) more likely to come up with reasons that are more generally distinct from income or being poor, such as that the person might be feeling ill (columns (3) and (4), p < .05).13